Trusted Criminal Defense Attorneys

 Although Schedule III drug charges aren’t as serious as Schedule I[1] and II crimes, the outcome of your case will have a significant effect on your future.
 A federal law, enacted in 1970, The Federal Controlled Substances Act[2] classifies controlled substances (drugs) under a single law replacing an assortment of laws that had developed over time.
 Five separate categories were created by this law.

-When classifying a drug, the first step is determining whether or not there are medical uses for the drug and the second is the drugs potential negative effect on mental or physical health including the potential for addiction.
-The Federal Drug Scheduling System classifies drugs according to how harmful they are and includes Schedule I, II, III, IV, and V. Schedule I is the most harmful and Schedule V has the lowest risk of abuse.
+When classifying a drug, the first step is determining whether or not there are medical uses for the drug, and the second is the drug’s potential negative effect on mental or physical health, including the potential for addiction.
+The Federal Drug Scheduling System[3] classifies drugs according to how harmful they are and includes Schedule I, II, III, IV, and V. Schedule I is the most harmful and Schedule V has the lowest risk of abuse.

 Schedule III Drugs

-What are Schedule III Drugs?
+What are Schedule 3 drugs?

 California follows the Federal Schedule for listed drugs in California Health and Safety Code § 11056[4] although California refers to them as C-III drugs.
 Schedule III drugs include narcotics and non-narcotics.
 Drugs included in the list[5] of Schedule III drugs include narcotics that contain no more than 90 milligrams of codeine per dose.